usegalaxy-eu/website/_posts/2017-12-11-job-conf-error.md

 ------------------------- | ------
 2017-12-11 16:10:16+01:00 | We noticed that jobs were unable to be submitted due to a misconfiguration on our end.
 We are currently investigating the issue.
 2017-12-11 18:27:52+01:00 | We believe the issue is now patched.
 Hopefully jobs should return to normal very shortly.
 We're actively monitoring the situation
 2017-12-11 18:33:10+01:00 | We have verified the patch.
-While updating the job configuration to a newer and even safer implementation with fewer ways to fail, @erasche failed to install a required dependency.
+While updating the job configuration to a newer and even safer implementation with fewer ways to fail, @hexylena failed to install a required dependency.
 Galaxy refused to load the python module where our configuration was defined, and thus all jobs began to fail.
 {: .table.table-striped }